Hone logo

 Constraints

-• The balance attribute must be a number (integer or float).
+• The width and height attributes must be numeric (int or float).

 Notes